fz172/fanfly/_posts/2024-06-18-closing_top_right_skin.md

 *All done*

 I left the rightmost row on cleco per the instruction.
 I believe this row will be used to install the fuel tank later on.
 We will see.

+And here is the video sum up for the work done so far.

+{% youtube LC4DplJX884 %}